-Nonpharmacologic therapy and non-opioid pharmacologic therapy are the preferred first-line therapies for chronic pain.
-Several nonpharmacologic approaches are therapeutic complements to pain-relieving medication, lessening the need for higher doses and perhaps minimizing side effects.
+Nonpharmacologic therapy and non-opioid pharmacologic therapy are the preferred first-line therapies for chronic pain [18].
+Several nonpharmacologic approaches are therapeutic complements to painrelieving medication, lessening the need for higher doses and perhaps minimizing side effects.
 These interventions can help decrease pain or distress that may be contributing to the pain sensation.
 Approaches include palliative radiotherapy, complementary/alternative methods, manipulative and body-based methods, and cognitive/behavioral techniques.
 The choice of a specific nonpharmacologic intervention is based on the patient's preference, which, in turn, is usually based on a successful experience in the past.

 Implantable intrathecal opioid infusion and/or spinal cord stimulation may be options for severe, intractable pain.
 Both options require that devices or ports be implanted, with associated risks.
-With intrathecal opioid infusion, the ability to deliver the drug directly into the spine provides pain relief with significantly smaller opioid doses, which can help to minimize side effects (e.g., drowsiness, dizziness, dry mouth, nausea, vomiting, and constipation) that can accompany systemic pain medications that might be delivered orally, transdermally, or through an IV [43].
+With intrathecal opioid infusion, the ability to deliver the drug directly into the spine provides pain relief with significantly smaller opioid doses, which can help to minimize side effects (e.g., drowsiness, dizziness, dry mouth, nausea, vomiting, and constipation) that can accompany systemic pain medications that might be delivered orally, transdermally, or through an IV [23].
 However, use of opioid infusion has traditionally been limited to cancer pain.
 With spinal cord stimulation therapy, the most challenging aspect is patient selection.
 In order for patients to be considered for spinal cord stimulation, other options should have been ineffective or be contraindicated.
-Spinal cord stimulation is indicated for severe neuropathic pain persisting at least six months [91].
+Spinal cord stimulation is indicated for severe neuropathic pain persisting at least six months.

 If opioids are used, they should be combined with nonpharmacologic therapy and non-opioid pharmacologic therapy, as appropriate.
-Clinicians should consider opioid therapy only if expected benefits for pain and function are anticipated to outweigh risks to the patient [10].
+Clinicians should consider opioid therapy only if expected benefits for pain and function are anticipated to outweigh risks to the patient [18].

 Opioid therapy for chronic pain should be presented as a trial for a pre-defined period (e.g., \leq 30 days).
-The goals of treatment should be established with all patients prior to the initiation of opioid therapy, including reasonable improvements in pain, function, depression, anxiety, and avoidance of unnecessary or excessive medication use [1; 10].
+The goals of treatment should be established with all patients prior to the initiation of opioid therapy, including reasonable improvements in pain, function, depression, anxiety, and avoidance of unnecessary or excessive medication use [1; 18].
 The treatment plan should describe therapy selection, measures of progress, and other diagnostic evaluations, consultations, referrals, and therapies.
+Opioid therapy should not be initiated without consideration by the clinician and patient of an exit strategy to be used if opioid therapy is unsuccessful [18].

 In patients who are opioid-naïve, start at the lowest possible dose and titrate to effect.
-Dosages for patients who are opioid-tolerant should always be individualized and titrated by efficacy and tolerability [1; 10].
-When starting opioid therapy for chronic pain, clinicians should prescribe short-acting instead of extended-release/long-acting opioid formulations [10].
+Dosages for patients who are opioid-tolerant should always be individualized and titrated by efficacy and tolerability [1; 18].
+When starting opioid therapy for chronic pain, clinicians should prescribe short-acting instead of extended-release/long-acting opioid formulations [18].

 The need for frequent progress and benefit/risk assessments during the trial should be included in patient education.
 Patients should also have full knowledge of the warning signs and symptoms of respiratory depression.
 Prescribers should carefully reassess evidence of benefits and risks when increasing the dosage to \geq 50 mg morphine equivalent dose (MED) per day.
-Decisions to titrate dose to \geq 90 mg MED/day should be avoided or carefully justified [10; 40].
+Decisions to titrate dose to \geq 90 mg MED/day should be avoided or carefully justified [17; 18].